Payroll costs include:

 The Funding Circle CARES Act SBA Loan calculator will walk you through a series of questions, beginning with whether you were in business on Feb.
 15, 2020.
 You will also need to know what your total payroll costs were in the last 12 months.

 Based on those criteria, the SBA Loan Calculator will tell you the amount you may qualify for, so you don’t have to do any back–of–the–napkin math on your own.

-PPP small business loans are 100% backed by the government and require There are also no borrower or lender fees required by the SBA.
-If you receive your loan through Funding Circle, any portion of it that doesn’t qualify for forgiveness will carry an interest rate of 1% for a five year term.
-On top of that, if a portion of your loan is not forgivable, you’ll get even more cash flow relief during COVID–19, considering that your first payment isn’t due for six months after the SBA has reviewed your forgiveness application.
+PPP small business loans are 100% backed by the government and there are no borrower or lender fees to apply or obtain a PPP loan.
+If any portion of your PPP loan that doesn’t qualify for forgiveness, the remaining portion will carry a fixed interest rate of 1% for a five year term.
+On top of that, if a portion of your loan is not forgivable, you’ll get even more cash flow relief during COVID–19, considering that your first payment will not be due for six months after the SBA has reviewed your forgiveness application.

 To be eligible for loan forgiveness, you must keep your payroll intact or speedily rehire any employees who were let go as a result of COVID–19.
-If the number of your staff or their salaries and wages falls, so too will the amount of the business loan that’s forgivable will be decreased as well.
+If the number of your staff or their salaries and wages decreases, the amount of the business loan that’s forgivable will be decreased as well.

-Paycheck Protection Program loans issued by Funding Circle will have a term of two years and have a cap of $500,000.
-Funding Circle urges business owners to apply for a PPP relief loan sooner rather than later, considering that there’s a limit to the amount of funds in the program.
-Based on the early response from small businesses, funds could run dry by early June unless Congress approves another wave of stimulus funding.
-With that in mind, you can begin the application process here.
+Paycheck Protection Program loans issued by Funding Circle after June 5, 2020 will have a term of five years and have a cap of $2 million.
+Funding Circle urges business owners to apply for a PPP relief loan as soon as possible since funds are limited and will be issued on a first come first served basis.
+With that in mind, you can apply now here.

-Now is the time to prepare your application so that you’re ready to apply for a PPP loan with Funding Circle when April 10 rolls around (subject to government approval).
+Now is the time to prepare your application so that you’re ready to apply for a PPP loan with Funding Circle when the program reopens again (subject to SBA approval).